Mometasone (By breathing)

 Mometasone Furoate (moe-MET-a-sone FURE-oh-ate)

-Prevents asthma symptoms.
+Prevents asthma attacks.
 This medicine is a corticosteroid.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.